dzambuto/meucci/README.md

 $ npm install meucci
 ```

-For the browser you can pick the `build/meucci-client.js` file, or whether you are a [bower](https://github.com/bower/bower) user, just issue
+For the browser you can pick the `build/meucci-client.js` file or `build/meucci.min.js` for the minified version.

+In case you are a [bower](https://github.com/bower/bower) user, just issue

 ```shell
 $ bower install meucci
 ```

+## Browser usage

+If you use [require.js](http://requirejs.org/) Meucci automagically detects it and is available as a `meucci` module.

+Also, if you use (AngularJS)[http://angularjs.org/] it creates for you an `angular.meucci` module, that yields a `meucci` service.

+Otherwise Meucci attaches a `meucci` global variable to `window`.

 ## API